Jaewon0702/LeetCode/0014-longest-common-prefix/README.md

 ```

 1. Assume that prefix is in strs[0]
-2. if other words does not start with predfix, minus a last letter
+2. if other words does not start with prefix, minus a last letter
 EX) prefix = flower -> flowe -> flow ...